TarasCoder/saving-web-cam-js/README.md

 # saving-web-cam-js
-Inspired by youtuber Coding With Chaim (How To Record Video With JavaScript)
+Made after watching video by youtuber Coding With Chaim (How To Record Video With JavaScript)